Lakeside Joondalup: Architectural features

 The most striking feature of the centre is the main area known as The Great Space.
 It consists of a number of white tent-like structures covering the major area, with a large inbuild centre stage and display area located in the middle.
 Also inside Lakeside Joondalup Shopping City are many variety stores featured within the "Great Space" which offer a variety of different products to centre customers.

 Transport

-Adjoining the centre is the Joondalup Interchange, opened in 1993.
-The station services the Joondalup Line as well as numerous bus routes covering suburbs from Whitfords to Clarkson and beyond.
-Further to this, the station is also a member of the TransWA network.
+Adjoining the centre is the Joondalup railway station, opened in 1993.
+It is on the Yanchep railway line as well as being served by numerous Transperth bus routes covering suburbs from Whitfords to Clarkson and beyond.

 Facilities

 The centre has a number of restrooms facilities located at entry points and lifts throughout the two story section and carparks.
 The shopping centre also has taxi ranks and set downs at the north, east and west entrances.
 All are wheelchair accessible.